quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 detection of that loss will be delayed by the reordering threshold or requested max ack delay.

-Note that the congestion window and the RTT are dynamic and therefore might require sending frequent ACK_FREQUENCY frames to ensure optimal performance.
+Note that the congestion window and the RTT are dynamic (can change over the lifetime of a aconnection) and therefore might require sending frequent ACK_FREQUENCY frames to ensure optimal performance.

 It is possible that the RTT is smaller than the receiver's timer granularity,